 - Corneal ulcer due to repeated rubbing of corneal surface by the eyelashes or eyelid margin.

 - Corneal or conjunctival dryness due to exposure leading to irritation, discomfort, keratitis or corneal ulcer.

 - Repeated infections of the lachrymal sac due to a blocked punctum.

 - Decreased vision due to visual axis blockage by eyelids or corneal ulcer

 Evaluation and treatment of eyelid malpositions needs to be disease-specific and tailored to the patient’s needs.
 This requires consultation with an eye surgeon familiar with treating various eyelid malpositions.
 More detailed explanations on each particular eyelid malposition is provided elsewhere for your ready reference

 Eyelid Positional Disorders

-Entropion is the medical term used to illustrate sagging and outward turning of the lower eyelid and eyelashes.
+Entropion Entropion is the medical term used to represent sagging and outward turning of the lower eyelid and eyelashes.
 The margin of the eyelid and the eyelashes invert (turn in) .
 This rubbing can lead to excessive tearing, crusting of the eyelid, mucous discharge and irritation of the eye

 Trichiasis: Lashes pointing to the eye